 The Audi A7 lives up to all the expectations of a luxury sedan in every way possible.
 When you’re thinking of elegantly-designed, aggressive-looking sportbacks, few come to mind as quickly as the A7.
 It’s strongly-creased side doors, sharply-sculpted shoulder line, sloping roofline and four frameless doors have taken Streamline Ethos to the max.

 The stylish, electrified sportback is equipped with a 2.0-litre turbocharged 4-cylinder engine, a 14.1kWh Lithium-Ion battery and an electric motor which combined, provide 362hp and 369 lb-ft of torque.
 The PHEV's powertrain is paired with Quattro all-wheel drive and a seven-speed dual-clutch automatic transmission.
-Predictive Efficiency Assist auto-adjusts driving parameters to help maximize the car’s EV range.
+The car reaches 60 MPH in 5.2 seconds.
+Predictive Efficiency Assist auto-adjusts driving parameters to assist in maximizing the car’s EV range.
 The accelerator pedal’s haptic feedback and visual cues in the head-up display help the driver make efficient use of the car’s regenerative braking, which feeds power back to the e-battery.
 Charging time is 7 hours with 220/240V.

 Because it’s a premium luxury car, you’d assume the A7 PHEV was built to favor ride quality over handling.
 But with highly-precise steering and a finely-tuned suspension that deftly absorbs road shock, it’s a cinch to maneuver.
 Test drivers say it has excellent “driveability.”